Akehaa/akehaa/README.md

 ## Hi!
 My name is Dener Araujo
-**Currently learning back-end**

-I am a Front-end Developer based in Brazil that loves learning new techs and it's extremely curious.
+I am a Fullstack Developer based in Brazil that loves learning new techs and it's extremely curious.